SenseNet/sn-tools/README.md

-# sensenet ECM Tools
+# sensenet Tools

 [![Join the chat at https://gitter.im/SenseNet/sn-tools](https://badges.gitter.im/SenseNet/sn-tools.svg)](https://gitter.im/SenseNet/sn-tools?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![NuGet](https://img.shields.io/nuget/v/SenseNet.Tools.svg)](https://www.nuget.org/packages/SenseNet.Tools)

 This library contains useful tools for developers ranging from tasks as small as retrying an operation multiple times to a robust trace component.

-The library is **independent from sensenet ECM** and it does not have any sensenet ECM-related dependencies.
-It is the other way around: [sensenet ECM](https://github.com/SenseNet/sensenet) relies heavily on the tools published in this library.
+The library is **independent from sensenet** and it does not have any sensenet-related dependencies.
+It is the other way around: [sensenet](https://github.com/SenseNet/sensenet) relies heavily on the tools published in this library.

-You can even use it in your custom project that has nothing to do with Sense/Net ECM!
+You can even use it in your custom project that has nothing to do with sensenet!

 This is a constantly evolving component, we plan to add new features to it as needed.
 Feel free to contribute or make suggestions on how to improve it!